cheseo/moviez/README.md

   It also has other common functionality, see pydoc[1]

 - handlers.py, test_handlers.py
-  This contains the actual handlers. see [2] for the api exported.
+  This contains the actual handlers. see [2] for the api exported, and [3] for examples of api usage.
   The get* methods accept many arguments as filters.
 They are AND'ed together and the list of items that match the query are returned.